Tochukz/Amazon-Web-Services/AWS-Certified-Solutions-Architech-2017/README.md

 Tags can be used to identify attributes of an instance like projects, environment, billable department, and so forth.
 You can apply up to 10 tags per instance.

 __Modifying an Instance__
-To change the _Instance Type__
+To change the _Instance Type_
 * Stop the instance
 * Select the desired instance type
 * Restart the instance

 You can change the _Security Groups_ associated with an instance while the instance is running.
-For `EC2-Classic`, you can not change the security group after launch.
+For `EC2-Classic`, you cannot change the security group after launch.

 __Termination Protection__
 In order to prevent termination via the AWS Management Console, CLI, or API, _termination protection_ can be enabled for an instance.
 While enabled, calls to terminate the instance will fail until termination protected is disabled.